Intentional Walk Campaign Launch

 In baseball, the intentional walk is used by pitchers to bypass a good hitter.
 In pet adoption, many great dogs are bypassed because they lack adequate opportunities to become socialized.
 Chicago Cubs outfielder Albert Almora, Jr. and his wife Krystal are looking to increase the odds of winning for shelter dogs by encouraging people to volunteer at local shelters to walk and interact with dogs.

-In May 2017, the Almora's, in partnership with PAWS Chicago, will launch the Intentional Walk campaign to raise awareness about the need to walk and socialize dogs at local shelters.
+In June 2017, the Almora's, in partnership with PAWS Chicago, launched the Intentional Walk campaign to raise awareness about the need to walk and socialize dogs at local shelters.
+Albert and Krystal were joined by members of the Cubs front office at the PAWS Chicago Adoption Center in Lincoln Park for a special volunteer day to kick-off the initiative.

 After the death of their beloved Pit Bull, Albert and Krystal became motivated to give back to local communities by helping shelter dogs find loving homes.
 Many want to help but are not in a position to adopt or foster a dog.
 The Almora’s Intentional Walk campaign encourages pet lovers to find time to walk a shelter dog.